Emotional Journey Resource Guide

 Insight Timer

-Offers the largest free library of more than 180,000 guided meditations by 17,000 teachers.
+Offers a large, free library of more than 180,000 guided meditations by 17,000 teachers.
 Content is available from their website and smartphone apps.

 Mindfulness Coach – US Department of Veterans Affairs (smartphone app)

 The VA developed and released this app to help manage the symptoms of posttraumatic stress disorder (PTSD) that they frequently see in veterans.
-The app helps you learn about and begin to practice mindfulness.
+The app helps you learn about and begin to practice mindfulness which can be helpful to many people, regardless of life circumstances.

 Tara Brach, Ph.D.